WHY MY SPINNER LURES ARE SUPERIOR

 TROLLING SPINNERS:

-I manufacture two basic spinner models, plus a unique shrimp spinner.
+I manufacture several types of spinners, including a unique shrimp spinner.
 These are very effective lures for salmon and steelhead.
 Note: Because of their light weight, these lures do not cast well.
 These are trolling lures.

 I use Gamakatsu Big River hooks exclusively.
 Big River hooks are forged, making them very strong.
 Most importantly, they are scary sharp.